glutanimate/syntax-highlighting/docs/description.md

 *Copyright © 2018 [Aristotelis P.](https://glutanimate.com/)*

 *Code Syntax Highlighter* is based on [*Syntax Highlighting for Code*](https://github.com/tmbb/SyntaxHighlight) by [Tiago Barroso](https://github.com/tmbb).
 All credit for the original add-on goes to him.
-A major thanks is also due for [Tim Rae](https://github.com/timrae), who extended the original add-on with CSS support.
+A major thanks is also due to [Tim Rae](https://github.com/timrae), who extended the original add-on with CSS support.

 The present fork and update to Anki 2.1 was made possible through the generous support of a fellow Anki user who would like to remain anonymous.